Mickola Vorokhta

-Mickola Vorokhta (Микола Ворохта, born 18 July 1947 in Rakhiv, Ukraine) is a Ukrainian artist-painter who lives and works in Odessa.
+Mickola Vorokhta (Микола Ворохта, born 18 July 1947 in Rakhiv, Ukraine) is a Ukrainian artist-painter who lives and works in Odesa.
 In 2014, he was awarded the status of Merited Artist of Ukraine.

-Mickola Vorokhta finished his education in 1971 at the Art Faculty of Odessa Pedagogical Institute (maître V. G. Efimenko).
-From 1974 to 1998 he was a lecturer at the art department of Odessa State Academy of Civil Engineering and Architecture.
-Since 1995 he has been a member of the National Union of Ukrainian Artists.
+Mickola Vorokhta finished his education in 1971 at the Art Faculty of Odesa Pedagogical Institute (maître V. G. Efimenko).
+From 1974 to 1998 he was a lecturer at the art department of Odesa State Academy of Civil Engineering and Architecture.
+Since 1995 he has been a member of the National Union of Artists of Ukraine.

-His artworks are held in collections at the Culture Ministry of Ukraine, the Slovakian Museum of Ukrainian and Russian Culture, Historical Museum "Palanok", Odessa Museum of Western and Eastern Art and the Illichivsk Art Museum.
+His artworks are held in collections at the Culture Ministry of Ukraine, the Slovakian Museum of Ukrainian and Russian Culture, Historical Museum "Palanok", Odesa Museum of Western and Eastern Art and the Illichivsk Art Museum.
 They are also housed in private collections in Ukraine, Russia, UK, US, France, Japan, Switzerland, Norway, Italy, Portugal, Germany, China and other countries.
-He was the founder and head of the artist group "Zgurt" and was awarded а Diploma of Honor for his services to art and culture by the Odessa Regional Council.
+He was the founder and head of the artist group "Zgurt" and was awarded а Diploma of Honor for his services to art and culture by the Odesa Regional Council.

+Personal life

+His wife Alla Vorokhta was a famous Ukrainian illustrator, graphic artist and educator.